Advanced Nursing Practice (Psychiatric Mental Health Nurse Practitioner), DNP

-Doctor, Nurse, Practice, Psychiatric, nursing
+Doctor, Nurse, Practice, Psychiatric, family, nursing

-The family psychiatric and mental health nurse practitioner concentration of the DNP program is an advanced nursing practice degree.
+The psychiatric mental health nurse practitioner concentration of the DNP program is an advanced nursing practice degree.
 This program prepares students to provide holistic, client-centered mental health care to individuals of all ages within traditional, nontraditional and culturally diverse families.

 This is a hybrid program, a blend of in-person and online learning.
 Students are required to travel to campus for orientation once and for immersions two or three times per semester.